jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 Tell them to mail you the obituary and take your time in deciding when to read it because you know it will be a lie.
 In fact stare at it a while then throw it away.

+Deny them in death what they sought in life.

 All because people are scared to face the truth.
 <figure>
 <img src="https://jonkalev.s3-us-west-2.amazonaws.com/20200113_trees.jpg">